bocon13/datacenter_mptcp/README.md

 `git submodule update`

-Patch and install iperf (if not using "" image):
+If not using "CS244-Mininet-MPTCP" image, patch and install iperf:

 `./iperf_patch/build-patched-iperf.sh`